grantcarthew/start-prototype/docs/cli/start-config-agent.md

 Error: Agent 'nonexistent' not found in configuration.

 Use 'start config agent list' to see available agents.
-Use 'start config agent add' to add a new agent.
+Use 'start assets add' to install from catalog or 'start config agent new' to create custom.
 ```

 Exit code: 2